aidabyte/Note-Taker/README.md

 ## Description
-A user can save,delete, or add notes to a notetaker
+A digital notepad created to save,delete, or add notes so the user can remember what they wrote down when it was important.
+If you refresh the page the notes will still be their.

 ## Screenshot
 ![Example screenshot](notetakerhw.png)